lyrasis/shelve_it_cli/README.md

 # Shelve It CLI

-Module for assigning containers to locations in ArchivesSpace.
+Assigning containers to locations in ArchivesSpace.

 ## Requirements